autoguru-au/graphql-dotnet-relay/README.md

 # graphql-dotnet-relay
-> :warning: This documentation is a work in progress
+> :warning: **Disclaimer**
+>
+> AutoGuru no longer use graphql-dotnet in our GraphQL stack.
+>
+> As such we're no longer actively maintaining it ourselves.

 This library provides useful bits for graphql-dotnet based servers to add relay support.